 - If you’re using Google Sheets, the Google Merchant Center add-on can help you validate your data.

 - You cannot include un-escaped special characters like "&".

 - Your attribute names may contain capital letters; any capitalization in your attribute names should be removed.
 For example, the title attribute should be entered as <title>, instead of <Title>.

 - Incorrect encoding sometimes occurs.
 Be sure to encode your file in the accepted formats.

 - Your feed may be too large for the uploading method you have chosen.
 Please note,

 - Direct Upload files must be less than 20 MB (if you are encountering an "oops" message from this method please wait a few hours and try again).

-- FTP (File Transfer Protocol) files must be under 1 GB (files that are larger than 20 MB must use this method)
+- FTP (File Transfer Protocol) files must be under 1 GB

 - Automatic upload (Scheduled fetch) must be less than 1 GB